Celebrating 20 years of helping the WHV community!

 • Warn your reference when they may be called (if you can).
 Tell them about the position you applied for and give them the name of the hiring manager.

-• Don’t tire your references out!
-A reference check is usually the last step of the hiring process.
-The hiring manager will ask for references if needed, so don’t give out the info too early.
-If you’re in the middle of a job search, you don’t want your references to be called every day.
+• A reference check is usually the last step of the hiring process.
+The hiring manager will ask for references if needed, so you don’t need to give out the info until you’re asked to.

-Providing Canadian references will be a challenge at first, so it’s best to come prepared with letters of references (in English!) from your former employers.
-You can also provide contact information abroad even if a Canadian hiring manager is unlikely to call overseas (except maybe in the US or the UK).
+Providing Canadian references will be a challenge at first, so it’s best to come prepared with contact details for your former employers.
+You can provide an email address if a Canadian hiring manager cannot call overseas.

-Your references may have to answer a few questions over the phone or fill out a questionnaire.
-Typical questions asked revolve around confirming employment dates, job title and responsibilities, speaking to your work habits (punctuality, team spirit, etc.) and checking achievements to see if you’re reliable and if you’d fit into the work culture.
+Your references may have to answer a few questions or fill out a questionnaire.
+Typical questions asked revolve around confirming employment dates, your job title and responsibilities.
+Some employers will ask more personal questions about your work habits (punctuality, team spirit, etc.) to see if you’re reliable, successful, and if you’d fit into the work culture.

-Working Holiday permit holders and Canadian university grads have one thing in common—they’re both entering into a job market.
-To help students navigating the workforce, most Canadian universities have a “Jobs” section online with employment strategies, as well as resume and cover letter resources.
+Working Holiday permit holders and Canadian university graduates have one thing in common—they’re both entering into the Canadian job market for the first time.
+To help students navigating the workforce, most Canadian universities have a career section online with tips for finding employment, as well as resources for writing resumes and cover letters.

 Previous chapter Next chapter